topolvm/topolvm/docs/design.md

 Other than that, TopoLVM extends the general Pod scheduler of Kubernetes to reference node-local metrics such as VG free capacity or IO usage.
-To expose these metrics, TopoLVM installs a [device plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) called *lvmetrics* into `kubelet`.
+To expose these metrics, TopoLVM run sidecar containers called *lvmetrics* on each node.

+`lvmetrics` watches the capacity of LVM volume group and exposes it as Node annotations.

 Extension of the general scheduler will be implemented as a [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) called `topolvm-scheduler`.